nrwl/nx-workshop/docs/lab8/LAB.md

 ###### ⏰ Estimated time: 15-20 minutes

-Now that we have a proper API, we can remove the `fake-api` created earlier and make proper HTTP requests.
-We'll also look at how the Nrwl NestJS generators created a helpful proxy configuration for us.
+Now we have a proper API that we can use to make HTTP requests.
+We'll look at how the Nrwl NestJS generators created a helpful proxy configuration for us.

 #### 📚 Learning outcomes: